 2. Damage Assessment Plan: Identifies the approach for conducting assessment activities.

-3. Damage Assessment Implementation: Performance of the assessment.
+3. Damage Assessment Implementation: Conducting the assessment.

 4. Post Assessment: Planning and implementation of restoration.